HealthCatalyst/Fabric.Cashmere/guides/analytics/tableau/about.md

 </div>

+Although the template has values hard-coded into the About Page, it's a best practice to pull as much of the content from an external source like an IDEA database.
+That way the app doesn't have to be republished for this information to change.

 In general, the about page should include the following (but you may adjust based on the specific needs of your accelerator):

 - **Technical Details** - server, database, metadata, last updates, etc